frizner/solrdump/README.md

 ```

 ## Feauteres
-- Requesting the documents from a Solr collection using [a cursor. query](https://lucene.apache.org/solr/guide/pagination-of-results.html) in order to avoid the problem of ["Deep paging"](https://lucene.apache.org/solr/guide/pagination-of-results.html#performance-problems-with-deep-paging).
+- Requesting the documents from a Solr collection using [a cursor query](https://lucene.apache.org/solr/guide/pagination-of-results.html) in order to avoid the problem of ["Deep paging"](https://lucene.apache.org/solr/guide/pagination-of-results.html#performance-problems-with-deep-paging).
 - Requesting and saving the results are being doing in parallel.
 - `Field list` parameter can be empty.
 In this case **solrdump** will export documents with all fields removing only `_version_` field.
 ## Constraints